microsoft/cordova-plugin-vs-taco-support/README.md

 License: MIT

-This is a sample Cordova plugin designed to add in support for two Visual Studio [Tools for Apache Cordova](http://aka.ms/cordova) features along with two workarounds for Cordova issues such that they work with the standard Cordova CLI and deriviatives like the Ionic CLI or PhoneGap CLI.
+This is a sample Cordova plugin designed to add in support three two Visual Studio [Tools for Apache Cordova](http://aka.ms/cordova) features along with number of workarounds for Cordova issues such that they work with the standard Cordova CLI and deriviatives like the Ionic CLI or PhoneGap CLI.
 Specifically:

 - Support for the VS res/native folder structure and Task Runner Explorer
 - Support for VS specific config.xml elements for Windows packaging